TheLastGimbus/dotmeme/test/README.md

 As much as it's possible, we try to move those dependencies to some classes that we can put (and later hot-swap) in `lib/di.dart`

-Right now, we only have database there :P
+Right now, we only have database and photo_manager there :)

+## photo_manager

+Because `PhotoManager` is full of static methods, I created separate proxy class in `lib/device_media/media_manager.dart` that we later mock and emulate.

+Currently, there is no emulation of photos and videos themselves - this is TODO

 ## moor